jiarong/VirSorter2/README.md

 ## choosing viral groups (`--include-groups`)

-The available options are ssDNAphage, NCLDV , RNA, ssDNA virus, and *lavidaviridae*.
+The available options are dsDNAphage, NCLDV, RNA, ssDNA virus, and *lavidaviridae*.
 The default is dsDNAphage and ssDNA (changed from all groups since version 2.2), suitable for those only interested in phage.
 If you are only interested in RNA virus, you can run:

 ```bash
 rm -rf test.out